The Holy Apostles

 Be it not for these Holy Apostles, we would neither understand nor accept our salvation.
 Jesus chose each of these men to follow Him.

-They were from different backgrounds, had different personalities, and occupations.
-Jesus knew each man before He chose him and He chose each man for a reason.
+They were from different backgrounds and had different personalities and occupations.
+Jesus knew each man before He chose him and chose each man for a reason.

 Stories of the 12 Disciples

 The twelve were not Jesus’s only disciples.
-In ancient Israel, a disciple was one who chose to follow a teacher and emulate both his lifestyle and teachings.
+In ancient Israel, a disciple chose to follow a teacher and emulate both his lifestyle and teachings.
 Any good rabbi in Jesus’s world had disciples, and Jesus had quite a few.

 These few include twelve men and a handful of women, the latter of whom, against every convention of the day, traveled with Jesus and the other disciples and sat at his feet to learn from him.

 So Jesus had many disciples, many followers, many who believed in him — or at least were exploring the belief in him.
 But out of the many, he called twelve to serve as a special extension of his ministry.